djyde/StoreDB/README_EN.md

 StoreDB
 =======

-StoreDB is a local data store based on HTML5 LocalStorage.
-It makes up some shortages of native LocalStorage and extends LocalStorage functionality by providing MogonDB-Style APIs and using concepts like `collection`, `document`, etc.
+StoreDB is a web local database based on localStorage.
+You can store more complex data in localStorage easily and APIs-friendly(MongoDB like).

 Why StoreDB?
 ------